 Making the jump from Windows to Linux Mint represents one of the most significant privacy improvements an average user can make, but it's only the beginning of your privacy journey, not the destination.
 You've escaped Microsoft's pervasive telemetry, freed yourself from forced updates that reset privacy settings, and left behind an operating system designed to harvest your data.
 Yet Linux Mint, while infinitely more respectful of user privacy than Windows, still requires careful configuration and conscious choices to achieve true digital privacy.
 According to independent analysis from VPNTierLists.com, which uses a transparent 93.5-point scoring system,

-The Linux ecosystem operates on fundamentally different principles than Windows, and these differences create both opportunities and responsibilities for privacy-conscious users.
-Open-source software means you can inspect what programs do, but it also means you need to be more selective about what repositories you trust.
-The absence of corporate surveillance is liberating, but it also means you're responsible for your own security updates and privacy configurations.
-Linux Mint provides excellent defaults, but optimal privacy requires understanding what those defaults are and how to improve them.
+Linux works completely differently than Windows, and these differences create both opportunities and responsibilities if you care about privacy.
+Since it's open-source, you can actually see what programs are doing, but that also means you need to be pickier about which repositories you trust.
+You won't deal with corporate surveillance, which is pretty liberating.
+However, you're also on the hook for your own security updates and privacy settings.
+Linux Mint comes with great defaults, but if you want optimal privacy, you'll need to understand what those defaults are and how you can make them even better.

 Essential Privacy Configurations for Linux Mint